lbn187/lbn187.github.io/index.md

 # About Me

 Hi!
-My name is Boning Li.
+My name is Boning Li (李泊宁 in Chinese).

-I am a third-year Ph.D. student at Institute for [Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), where I am very fortunate to be advised by [Prof. Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).
+I am a fourth-year Ph.D. student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), where I am very fortunate to be advised by [Prof. Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).

 Prior to my Ph.D., I received my Bachelor’s degree of Science from Shanghai Jiao Tong University (ACM Class) in Computer Science.

 # Research Interest

 My research interests focus on efficient artificial intelligence for imperfect information games, especially Texas Hold'em poker.
+To achieve this, I primarily focus on:

+* Efficient multiplayer (9-max) poker AI
+* Efficient (5-card) PLO AI
+* Optimising betting sizes in no-limit Hold'em
+* Efficient AI for MTT beyond ICM

+I am very willing to engage in in-depth cooperation with individuals or institutions that can provide support for the above topics.

 # Recruitment for Interns